 What ages were the children?
 3-7

 Describe the dog’s reaction to children: We don’t have children in the home.
-But Ashley is excellent with them and begs for attention.
-We live next to a school and a family-based organization, so we frequently encounter children on our walks.
+But Gwen has met numerous children out on her walks.
+She is excellent with them and begs for attention.

 Good with other dogs?
 Yes